-The Hydraulic Oil High Temperature Indicator (15) illuminates red when the hydraulic oil temperature exceeds 93°C (200°F).
+The Hydraulic Oil High Temperature Indicator (15) illuminates red when the hydraulic oil temperature exceeds 93°C (200°F); a warning buzzer will also sound.
 When this indicator illuminates, set down the load as soon as possible, turn off the engine and try to find the cause of the high hydraulic oil temperature.